thoughtsunificator/instagram-dm-unsender/documentation/developer-manual.md

 ## Roadmap

-A simplified version of the roadmap is available in the [TODO.md](../TODO.md) file.
-Otherwise, checkout the [enhancement issues](https://github.com/thoughtsunificator/bookmarks-web-ui/labels/enhancement).
+A simplified version of the roadmap is available in the [ROADMAP.md](../ROADMAP.md) file.
+For current requests, see the [enhancement issues](https://github.com/thoughtsunificator/instagram-dm-unsender/labels/enhancement).